 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water primarily comes from materials and components associated with service lines and home plumbing.
-OUC is responsible for providing high-quality drinking water, but we cannot control the variety of materials used in plumbing components.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+OUC is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available by calling the Environmental Protection Agency (EPA) Safe Drinking Water Hotline at 1-800-426-4791 or going online at www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water. testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or online at www.epa. gov/safewater/lead.